radiantearth/mlhub-dataset/README.md

 which concepts can be classified and related.

 [GMCD Location Keyword Specification](https://wiki.earthdata.nasa.gov/display/CMR/Location+Keywords)

+For example, with LandCoverNet Africa v1.0 (`ref_landcovernet_af_v1`), the most granular geographic scope reasonable to capture is the entire contient of Africa, as the dataset is spread sparsely across the continent.
+However there are some datasets which are specific to a state or certain region within a country.
+Under the circumstances, it is appropriate to choose a more granular level of location keywords per the specification.

 | Field Name   | Type   | Description |
 | ------------ | ------ | ----------- |